saltstack/salt-bootstrap/CONTRIBUTING.md

 key to your GitHub account.
 Once these steps are completed, the commit signing verification will look like the example in GitHub's [GPG Signature Verification feature announcement](https://github.com/blog/2144-gpg-signature-verification).

+## Release Cadence

+There is no defined release schedule for the bootstrap script at this time.
+Typically, SaltStack's release team determines when it would be good to release a new stable version.

+Timing the release usually involves an analysis of the following:

+- Updates for major feature releases in [Salt](https://github.com/saltstack/salt)
+- Support for new versions of major operating systems
+- Types of fixes submitted to `develop` since the last release
+- Fixes needed for inclusion in an upcoming version of [Salt](https://github.com/saltstack/salt)
+- Length of time since the last bootstrap release

 ## Adding Support for Other Operating Systems